openhab/openhab-addons/bundles/org.openhab.binding.freeathomesystem/README.md

 ## Prerequisites

 To make use of this Binding first the local free@home API has to be activated.
-The API is disabled by default!
+The API is disabled by default.

 1. Open the free@home next app
 2. Browse to "Settings ⇨ free@home settings ⇨ local API and activate the checkbox

 ## Setup and Discovery

 The free@home bridge shall be added manually.
 Once it is added as a Thing with correct credentials, the scan of free@home devices will be possible.

 ## free@home components as openHAB Things

 The ABB/Busch free@home system is calling its smart home components as free@home devices.
 The free@home system devices can have one or multiple channels depending the device's features.
 During the scanning process the openHAB binding will detect only the devices IDs, the device features will be detected at the point in time, when a openHAB Thing is created.
-At the of the creation the free@home binding will generate automatically the relevant channels without and further configuration.
+At the of the creation the free@home binding will generate automatically the relevant channels without any further configuration.
 If a free@home system device has multiple smart-home  channels (e.g. 4x DIN/rail Actuator), the newly created Thing will get all relevant channels to operate all actuators existing inside the free@home device.

 ## Sensors and Actuators of free@home Devices as Things in openHAB

 The free@home system is supporting sensors and actuators.
-The connenction of sensors and actuatators are done on the free@home system dashboard.
+The connection of sensors and actuators are done on the free@home system dashboard.
-If a Thing channel is a free@home device sensor channel, this channel is only read only
+If a Thing channel is a free@home device sensor channel, this channel is read only.

 ## Bridge Configuration